RTP África

 RTP África is a Portuguese television channel owned and operated by state-owned public broadcaster Rádio e Televisão de Portugal (RTP).
 It is available in the Portuguese-speaking African countries, where it is available as a basic cable and satellite channel, with the exception of Cabo Verde, where it is available as a free-to-air channel, distributed by the country's digital terrestrial television network.
 RTP África is also available for free on RTP's platform RTP Play.

 Its programming comes from the Portuguese public and private television channels and African public networks, RTP África also airs its own news, food and music TV shows.
 The channel is especially developed for the African communities and the cultural interchange between them and Portugal and for the Portuguese populations of Lusophone Africa.
-Due to a protocol, the channel also transmits programs from the United Nations dubbed in Portuguese.
+Until 2016, due to a protocol, the channel also transmitted programs from the United Nations dubbed in Portuguese in some breaks.

+History

+A special broadcast was held on 7 March 1997 - the date of the 40th anniversary of RTP - as the announcement of the project, which would later become a channel of its own, took place.
+The service would be broadcast by satellite using RTP Internacional's frequency four hours a day, subsequently evolving “with a balanced distribution of information programs, of an educational nature and covering various genres, such as documentaries, musical and cultural”.
+The new service would give a strong impetus for co-operation between Portugal and Lusophone African countries.
+A few weeks earlier, preparations started for the building of the delegations in the capitals of the five African countries involved.
+On 16 February, the Cape Verdean delegation in Praia was inaugurated, with the presence of the presidents of both Portugal and Cape Verde, in the following day, both presidents were interviewed in an RTP Internacional program, Na Ponta da Língua.
+The five delegations had, at launch, the following employees under their control: Henrique de Vasconcelos in charge of Praia; Ramiro Mendes in charge of Luanda; Fernando Gomes in charge of Bissau; Paulo Costa in charge of São Tomé and Rosabela Afonso, with assistant Luís Fernandes, in charge of Maputo.
+Each delegation was in charge of producing original content for the channel.
+At this point, it was suggested that both SIC and TVI should make their programs available for RTP África.
+If such happened, RTP Internacional would also screen its content.
+As 1997 continued, the plans to separate RTP África from RTP Internacional, aiming to create a separate channel, had consolidated.